 Use scraps to make these chapstick holders with a free pattern – a sewing project great for gifting!

 Hey y’all, it’s almost Christmas and if you’re like me you need a few last minute gifts.
-So today I’m sharing and easy gift to sew that takes minutes to make with just a scrap of fabric – keyring chapstick holders.
+So today I’m sharing a chapstick holder, an easy gift to sew that takes minutes to make with just a scrap of fabric.
 These are great to stick on a bag, belt loop or with your keys, and make a great gift to sew for neighbors, teachers – really anyone with lips!

 These little holders take just a bit of fabric, and they’re super easy to sew in an assembly line fashion so that you can make a bunch in a short time.
 They’d be great to sew to sell at craft shows too, especially if you set up next to someone selling lip balms.